collective/collective.transmute/docs/docs/how-to-guides/cli.md

 You can either:

 1.  locate the Python virtual environment used by your project (usually present in the `.venv` folder of your backend codebase) and run `.venv/bin/transmute`, or
-1.  if your project uses `uv`, then run `uv run transmute`, and `uv` will correctly initiate this CLI application.
+1.  if your project uses `uv`, then run `uv run transmute`, and `uv` will correctly initiate the CLI application.

 All examples here will showcase `uv run transmute` for the sake of simplicity.